Anxiety Attack Vs. Panic Attack

-In everyday conversations with friends and family, you may use the terms “panic attack” and “anxiety attack” interchangeably – but is there any difference between the two terms?
+In everyday conversations with friends and family, people may use the terms “panic attack” and “anxiety attack” interchangeably — but is there any difference between a panic attack and an anxiety attack?
 The answer depends on how you view and describe your anxiety symptoms.
-Regardless of how you experience anxiety, it can put a serious damper on your daily routine.
+Regardless of how you’re experiencing symptoms of anxiety or panic, it can put a serious damper on your daily routine.

 Getty/AnnaStills